 Cash and Cash held with The City of Calgary is classified as Level 1 as the carrying value equals the fair value.
 The Authority does not have any hedges or derivative instruments.
-Classification of the Authority's other financial instruments and fair value measurements within the fair value hierarchy is disclosed in Note 12, 13, 14, and 22.
-There have been no changes in valuation techniques for any of the Authority's fair value measurements.
+Classification of the Authority's other financial instruments and fair value measurements within the fair value hierarchy is disclosed in Notes 12, 13 and 14.
+There have been no changes in valuation techniques for any of the Authority's fair value measurements during the year.